A bit more about how FreeAgent handles the UK's VAT flat rate scheme.

 Income outside the scope of VAT

 There is, however, some income that shouldn't be included as part of your VAT flat rate turnover, such as sales of services outside the EU.
-To make sure that FreeAgent doesn't include it, explain the receipts as Other Sales Income, and choose N/A so that the income shows as outside the scope of VAT.
+To make sure that FreeAgent doesn't include it, explain the receipts to the custom income category, and choose N/A so that the income shows as outside the scope of VAT

 If you are issuing invoices to your customers, you will need to make sure that no VAT is charged on your invoices.
 You can do this by reviewing your customers' VAT settings in the 'Contacts' area of FreeAgent and checking that you have selected either 'Never charge VAT or 'Only charge VAT if the customer is also in the United Kingdom'.
 You can then explain the money received for these invoices as 'Invoice Receipt' as normal.